MicrosoftDocs/ATADocs/ATPDocs/support.md

 - If you have a question about how something works, check whether your question is already answered in [Frequently asked questions](technical-faq.yml).

 - If you have a question about a prerequisite for [!INCLUDE [Product short](includes/product-short.md)], see [[!INCLUDE [Product short](includes/product-short.md)] prerequisites](prerequisites.md).

-- If you have Microsoft Defender for Endpoint deployed in your environment and you want to integrate it with [!INCLUDE [Product short](includes/product-short.md)], see [Integrate with Microsoft Defender for Endpoint](integrate-mde.md).

 - For information regarding investigation security alerts, see the [security alert guide](suspicious-activity-guide.md).